Use CBM’s Inclusive Participation Toolbox to make your work more inclusive. Let us write a new history where inclusion is possible for all of us.

-The toolbox shows how easy it is to involve people with disabilities and their organisations in development and humanitarian activities and make them equal partners.
+The toolbox shows how easy it is to involve persons with disabilities and their organisations in development and humanitarian activities and make them equal partners.
 It provides guidance and resources on the following topics:

 WHY the participation of persons with disabilities and their organisations is important.
 This includes taking a closer look at disability and participation in general, as well as the obligations under international frameworks such as the Convention on the Rights of Persons with Disabilities or the 2030 Agenda.